CESP-ExpHer/GPC/README.md

 ## GPC
-An R package for calculating the GWAS power based on the ddds ratio, minor allele frequency and number of sample.
+An R package for calculating the GWAS power based on the odds ratio, minor allele frequency, and number of samples.

-## Intallation
+## Installation
 To install directly from Github:
 ```r
 require(devtools)